My Primary President handed me the 2015 Outline for Sharing Time today! Hooray! If you don’t have yours yet, you can get it a few different ways:

 Page 28 is a copy of this year’s theme song (to be taught in January), I Know That My Savior Loves Me.

-Anyway, there you have it, a brief outline of 2015’s outline.
+Anyway, there you have it, a brief outline of 2015’s Sharing Time Outline.
 If you haven’t looked through it yet, you should!